Terms and Conditions

 - Have a household income below 200% of the Federal Poverty Guideline (FPG) or live in a low-income area.

-- Median and Above Income Youth are encouraged to apply as limited additional funding has been made available
+- Median- and above-income youth are encouraged to apply, as limited additional funding is available

 - Have at least one barrier to education or employment